Miguel Vargas Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the seventh-ranked team ERA among all MLB pitching staffs (3.91).
+- The Cubs have the sixth-ranked team ERA across all league pitching staffs (3.75).

-- Cubs pitchers combine to give up the second-fewest home runs in baseball (nine total, 0.8 per game).
+- Cubs pitchers combine to give up 11 home runs (0.9 per game), the fourth-fewest in the league.

-- The Cubs will look to Steele (1-0) in his third start of the season.
+- Taillon (0-2) makes the start for the Cubs, his third of the season.

-- His most recent appearance was in relief on Wednesday when the lefty threw 2/3 innings against the Seattle Mariners while giving up hits.
+- His most recent appearance came on Sunday against the Texas Rangers, when the righty threw five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.